404Wolf/404Wolf.com/public/about.md

 #### English & Latin Language
 I'm a fluent English speaker, and believe that I have a very good grasp on the language.
 I've also been studying Latin for 4 years, and am currently taking advanced Latin at my school.
 Lingua Latina optima lingua est!

+#### Math to Calculus
+At this point I've taken courses up to Calculus 1, and am currently in Calculus 2.
+I love how calculus compiles and applies all prior math knowledge, and also enjoy the discreet/explicit nature of it.
+I also have a firm grasp on Algebra and Trigonometry, and some experience with Geometry.